-182 students streamed into the auditorium of Vale College, Ibadan their faces mixed with expressions of curiosity and excitement as they wondered in their minds what this “talk” was about.
+182 students streamed into the auditorium of Vale College, Ibadan, Oyo State, their faces mixed with expressions of curiosity and excitement as they wondered in their minds what this “talk” was about.
 They sat chattering excitedly as the team from Onelife Initiative for Human Development – Chidinma Okoli, Obasanjo Fajemirokun and ‘Sola Fagorusi were introduced.

 The event which was attended by the entire students of the school and 11 teachers, including 3 principal officers, and the Director of the school; Mrs. Funso Adegbola, started with a slide presentation that lasted for about two hours.
 The presentation extensively covered issues that Adolescents and Young People (AYP) are concerned about.
 Sexuality education, career choice and prospects, peer pressure, abstinence, self esteem were some of the themes covered in the course of the power point presentation.

 To make young people comfortable about asking questions, we adopted the Anonymous Question box approach.
 This way, questions were written and then dropped in the box.
 No name was written on the question.
 Some of the questions asked include the following –

 - How do you control masturbation?

 - Is it normal for a person to be a hermaphrodite from birth?

 - Is there any way a girl can get pregnant without having sexual intercourse?

 - Is it wrong for a boy and girl to have sex with their trousers on?
 Why is menstruation so important?